jrekier/jrekier.github.io_old/src/posts/2020-03-28-epidemiology-model.md

 $$

 This is a particular example of the [logistic differential equation](https://en.wikipedia.org/wiki/Logistic_function#Logistic_differential_equation).
 If we ignore the second term on the right-hand side for a moment and compare what remains with our [well-known equation for the exponential growth](/blog/2020/what-growth-means), we can identify the combination $(\beta-\gamma)$ as the growth rate.
-There are two possible behaviours: either $\beta>\alpha$ and so the solution grows exponentially, or $\beta<\alpha$ and the solution decays exponentially in time.
+There are two possible behaviours: either $\beta>\gamma$ and so the solution grows exponentially, or $\beta<\gamma$ and the solution decays exponentially in time.
 Either of those two behaviours dominates when $i$ is small.
 When it $i$ approaches $1$, the decaying effect of the second term kicks in and dominates over the first term.
 The two behaviours are represented on the following figure.

 ![SIS](/images/posts_data/epidemiology-model/SIS2.png)